NK Cell Therapy-NK-cells-for-Cancer

 NK cell-based immune checkpoint

-The advantage of using these primary car-t cell sources is that they provide a readily available and renewable supply of NK cells for use in treatments.
+The advantage of using these primary CAR-T cell sources is that they provide a readily available and renewable supply of NK cells for treatment.
 Blood and cord blood donations can be obtained from healthy donors, while cord tissue can be collected from the umbilical cords of newborn babies during routine childbirth procedures.
-This means that a large number of NK cells can be obtained for cell manufacturing without the need for repeated patient-specific cell collection and processing.
+This means that many NK cells can be obtained for cell manufacturing without the need for repeated patient-specific cell collection and processing.

 Peripheral blood-derived & umbilical cord-derived NK cells

-The Enhanced NK cell preparation can take 12-24 days but for allogeneic treatments Regeneration Center can begin before patient arrival.
+The Enhanced NK cell preparation can take 14-24 days, but the Regeneration Center can begin before patient arrival for allogeneic treatments.
 Our unique allogeneic NK cell therapies have significant implications for scalability and accessibility.
-It allows us the production of NK Cells to be stored at our cell bank in Bangkok or prepared (nk cell expansion) for immediate use, reducing the waiting time for patients in need.
+It allows us to produce NK Cells to be stored at our cell bank in Bangkok or prepared (NK cell expansion) for immediate use, reducing the waiting time for patients in need.
 This is particularly advantageous in critical situations where quick administration of NK cell function is crucial, such as in cancer immunotherapy or treatment of infectious diseases.

 Allogeneic NK cell therapies derived from primary cells like blood, cord blood, and cord tissue have a notable advantage of rapid manufacturing capability.
-This enables the production of a large number of doses that can be readily available for patients, improving accessibility and potentially saving lives with natural killer cells for cancer.
+This enables the production of many doses that can be readily available for patients, improving accessibility and potentially saving lives with natural killer cells for cancer.

 Treat Cancer Without Chemotherapy, Radiation or Surgery